archer-shaun/ERecruitCMS/README.md

-# ERecruitrecruit
+# ERecruitCMS
-For ERcruitment project
+For ERecruitment CMS